-Coculova M, et al., analyzed whether there was correlation between the expression of P-glycoprotein and the expression of nestin in Acute Myeloid Leukemia (AML) cell lines (SKM-1 and MOLM-13).
+Coculova M, et al., analyzed whether there was a correlation between the expression of P-glycoprotein and the expression of nestin in Acute Myeloid Leukemia (AML) cell lines (SKM-1 and MOLM-13).
 The study is of interest as the findings could further elucidate the mechanisms by which Multidrug Resistance (MDR) occurs during chemotherapy treatment.
 The data were published in Leukemia Research in July 2016.

 The key findings were: